pluginkollektiv/checksum-verifier/README.md

 * License:           GPLv2 or later
 * License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Verifies MD5 checksums of WordPress core files, sends e-mail warning in case of threat.
+Verifies MD5 checksums of WordPress core files, sends e-mail to the mail address of your admin user warning in case of threat.
+Just activate it and you are done.

 ## Description ##
 *Checksum Verifier* calculates MD5 checksums for all existing WordPress core files and checks them against official checksums.
 It thus will detect and react upon any unrecognized modifications made on your WordPress core system (for example [SoakSoak malware](http://blog.sucuri.net/2014/12/soaksoak-malware-compromises-100000-wordpress-websites.html)).